 She received the inaugural 2019 Vilcek-Gold Award for Humanism in Healthcare not only for this monumental work, but also for her continued activities as the director of the Michigan State University Hurley Children’s Hospital Pediatric Public Health Initiative, serving as a champion for underprivileged kids worldwide.

 Read more in the news release and in this special piece: A choiceless choice: Dr. Mona Hanna-Attisha on standing up and speaking out.

 About the AAMC lecture & award program

-The 2019 Vilcek-Gold Award for Humanism in Healthcare was presented at Learn Serve Lead 2019: The AAMC Annual Meeting in Phoenix, Arizona.
+The Vilcek-Gold Award for Humanism in Healthcare is presented at Learn Serve Lead: The AAMC Annual Meeting.
 The Association of American Medical Colleges (AAMC) has been a champion for immigrant physicians and their contributions to academic medicine.

 In 2019, Dr. Mona Hanna-Attisha shared her story as part of the Voices in Medicine and Society lecture series during Learn Serve Lead.
 To learn more about Dr. Hanna-Attisha’s lecture, click here.

 In 2020, Dr. Vivek Murthy was presented the Vilcek-Gold Award at the AAMC Learn Serve Lead and then engaged in a wide-ranging conversation with Dr. Mona Hanna-Attisha.
 Watch here: